stmh/drupal_stacker/readme.md

 * [drupal-docker](https://github.com/stmh/drupal-docker) a Dockerfile suitable for drupal-installations and some helper-scripts.
 * [baseBox](https://github.com/MuschPusch/basebox) provides a vagrant based virtual machine running a docker-instance

+But this is completely configurable to your needs.

 ## Installation